35 Metaphors for Smart to Highlight Intelligence

 • “That’s when I had a lightbulb moment and figured out how to solve the problem.”

-10. As sharp as a razor
+10. A sharp razor

 • Meaning: Exceptionally clear-minded or quick-thinking.